Guthrie touts 1.7 million small business loans

-Guthrie, a Bowling Green Republican, spoke to reporters about federal aid to businesses, the potential of sending federal aid to states and cities and the federal response to the coronavirus pandemic in a Thursday afternoon teleconference.
+Guthrie, a Bowling Green Republican, spoke to reporters about federal aid to businesses, the potential of sending federal aid to states and cities and the federal response to the coronavirus pandemic in a April 30 teleconference.

 “There are two crises in the country — the health crisis and the economic crisis,” Guthrie said.